Connect with us

 Hidden manipulation

-People are becoming more aware of scientific publications and how they work, their potential flaws.
+People are becoming more aware of scientific publications and how they work, including their potential flaws.
 Just last year more than 10,000 scientific articles were retracted.
 The issues around citation gaming and the harm it causes the scientific community, including damaging its credibility, are well documented.

 Citations of scientific work abide by a standardized referencing system: Each reference explicitly mentions at least the title, authors’ names, publication year, journal or conference name, and page numbers of the cited publication.
 These details are stored as metadata, not visible in the article’s text directly, but assigned to a digital object identifier, or DOI – a unique identifier for each scientific publication.